Hieu-Ma/Journey/README.md

 # Journey

-Journey is a journaling app where users can create their own journal and entries in it!
+Journey is a web application that allows users to create journals and entries in them!